lesteve/userscripts/README.md

   outdated diff comments, folded conversations (aka "items not shown") and large diffs.
 * adds a CircleCI button to easily access HTML generated CircleCI doc
+* removes opened issues and opened PRs count from github pages

 To use these userscripts you will need to have a userscript manager installed in your browser such as [GreaseMonkey](https://www.greasespot.net/) or